 Anxiety, though normal in many instances, may escalate to the point where it starts to impede your functioning.
 Too much anxiety may disrupt your focus, sleep, present as physical symptoms and impact your ability to relate to others.
 You may also find it difficult to move past your worried thoughts and feel relaxed.
-Anxiety impacts our lives in the following domains:

 Thoughts and feelings